baraja-core/structured-api/README.md

 }
 ```

-Each method always returns a type of `void` and the output logic is solved via methods.
-The reason is that it is often necessary to pass a number of parameters and one output is not enough.
+Each method can return output either via `send` methods or directly as a type object.
+A more modern approach is to return the entire object, as this gives us type checking and the underlying basis for automatically generated documentation.

-> **Warning:** If you do not pass any output, endpoint processing will fail.
+> **Warning:** If you do not pass any output (by method or return statement), endpoint processing will fail.

 When processing actions, it is a good idea to return success or error information: